Frequently Asked Questions

 What services do you offer?

-We offer outpatient counseling services for individuals and families experiencing mental health and/or substance abuse issues.
+We offer outpatient counseling services for individuals and families experiencing mental health issues.
 Depression, anxiety, stress, grief and panic attacks are examples of mental health issues.
-Addictions to alcohol, cocaine, and prescription drugs are examples of substance abuse issues.
 We also offer FACE to FACE State Licensed Partial Hospital Program Services for more intensive treatment and higher level of care needs.
-FACE to FACE services are for mental health or substance abuse issues that cannot typically be handled in outpatient counseling.
+FACE to FACE services are for mental health issues that cannot typically be handled in outpatient counseling.

 What is outpatient treatment?

 Outpatient counseling is available for children, families and adults.
 Outpatient treatment typically occurs on a weekly, bi-monthly or monthly basis and includes high-quality treatment in a timely, affordable and confidential manner.
 This may include: Individual counseling, Group counseling, Family Counseling, Psychiatric Services (clients who are active in counseling), etc..

 What is the FACE to FACE Program?